pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

     app.start()
     app.idle()

-Alternatively, if you prefer not to use decorators, there is an alternative way for registering Handlers.
+If you prefer not to use decorators, there is an alternative way for registering Handlers.
 This is useful, for example, if you want to keep your callback functions in a separate file.

 .. code-block:: python

     from pyrogram import Client, MessageHandler

     def my_handler(client, message):
         print(message)

     app = Client("my_account")